JorisVermeeschLab/NSBEpi/README.md

    **Example**:
    If your input file is `sample1.bed`, the output file will be `sample1_noChr.bed`.

-5. After preprocessing the BED-methyl files, you are ready to proceed to the next step.
+5. After preprocessing the bedmethyl files, you are ready to proceed to the next step.

 ### Step 2: Extract Episignature-Specific Loci

-Once your BED-methyl files are preprocessed, use the [`extract_episignatures.sh`](https://github.com/JorisVermeeschLab/NSBEpi/blob/main/bed_processing_episignature_extraction/episignature_extraction/extract_episignatures.sh) script to extract episignature loci.
+Once your bedmethyl files are preprocessed, use the [`extract_episignatures.sh`](https://github.com/JorisVermeeschLab/NSBEpi/blob/main/bed_processing_episignature_extraction/episignature_extraction/extract_episignatures.sh) script to extract episignature loci.

 1. Navigate to the directory containing the `extract_episignatures.sh` script:
    ```bash